-Introduction: Pocket Metal Locator - Arduino
+Intro: Pocket Metal Locator - Arduino

-This cool little Pocket Metal Locator is sensitive enough to identify small Nails and Tacks in wood and compact enough to fit into awkward spaces making it convenient to carry and use for metal locating.
+This cool little Pocket Metal Locator is sensitive enough to identify small nails and tacks in wood and compact enough to fit into awkward spaces making it convenient to carry and use for metal locating.

 The unit has four independent search coils and color LED indicators making it easy to cover a larger search area quickly while being able to accurately identify the target.